agraef/midizap/README.md

 incr ::= "-" | "+" | "=" | "<" | ">" | "~"
 ~~~

-Case is insignificant.
+Case is ignored, so `CC`, `cc` or even `Cc` are considered to be exactly the same token by the parser.
 Numbers are always integers in decimal.
 The meaning of the first number depends on the context (octave number for notes, controller or program number in the range 0..127 for other messages).
 This can optionally be followed by a number in brackets, denoting a nonzero step size.
 Also optionally, the suffix with the third number (after the dash) denotes the MIDI channel in the range 1..16; otherwise the default MIDI channel is used (which is always 1 on the left-hand side, but can be set on the right-hand side with `CH`).
-The optional incr flag at the end of a token indicates an "incremental" controller or pitch bend value which responds to numeric (up/down) changes rather than key presses, cf. *On/Off vs. Incremental Changes* below.
+The optional incr flag at the end of a token indicates an "incremental" translation which responds to numeric (up/down) value changes rather than key presses, cf. *Key vs. Incremental* below.

 ## Octave Numbering

 A note on the octave numbers in MIDI note designations is in order here.
 There are various different standards for numbering octaves, and different programs use different standards, which can be rather confusing.
 E.g., there's the ASA (Acoustical Society of America) standard where middle C is C4, also known as "scientific" or "American standard" pitch notation.
 At least two other standards exist specifically for MIDI octave numbering, one in which middle C is C3 (so the lowest MIDI octave starts at C-2), and zero-based octave numbers, which start at C0 and have middle C at C5.
 There's not really a single "best" standard here, but the latter tends to appeal to mathematically inclined and computer-savvy people, and is also what is used by default in the midizaprc file.